-Online energy plans are extrememly competitive compared to other types of tariffs.
-Find out what it means to have an online energy deal
+Online energy plans can be extremely competitive compared to other types of tariffs.
+Find out what it means to have an online energy deal here.

-They all have different features and benefits, but online-only plans are almost always the cheaper option.
+They all have different features and benefits, but online-only plans are often the cheaper option.
 We look at what it means to have an online only gas and electricity plan.

 What is an online energy plan?